CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public getAlgorithm (\Source $source)
 ```

-Determines the algorithm for the JWT token to create from the source
+Determines the algorithm for the JWT token to create from the source.